Types of Financial Aid

 Stafford Loan - William D. Ford Direct Loan Program All students completing a FAFSA will be awarded a Stafford Loan based on individual eligibility.
 The amount and type of loan will depend on your classification (freshman, sophomore, etc.), whether you are a dependent or independent student and your program of study.
 Additional loan information can be found here.

 Student borrowers have certain rights and responsibilities as established by the Department of Education.
-These right and responsibilities can be viewed here.

 Private Loans Private student loans are credit-based loans with less favorably terms and conditions than federally funded student and parent loans.